-Another elephant inside the Udawalawe National Park
+Another elephant on the Udawalawe Safari

-WHAT TO EXPECT AT UDAWALAWE NATIONAL PARK
+WHAT TO EXPECT ON THE UDAWALAWE SAFARI

 There were hundreds of peacock’s either perched high on the branches of a dead tree or scurrying around in the bushes below.
 There are many different bird species that call this place home and a passionate bird watcher would be in heaven on the Udawalawe Safari.

 Our driver was communicating on the phone to the other drivers inside the park to seek out the elephants.
-I was fortunate enough to encounter 15 elephants and even though stepping out of the vehicle is prohibited, we still managed to get as close as we possibly could to the elephants.
+I was fortunate enough to encounter around 15 elephants on the Udawalawe Safari and even though stepping out of the vehicle is prohibited, we still managed to get as close as we possibly could to the elephants.

 Sri Lankan elephants at the Udawalawe National Park